-After testing out the Sony a7II mirrorless digital camera for the past five months, I have fallen in love with this camera for travel photography.
+After using the Sony a7II mirrorless digital camera for the past three years, I have fallen in love with this camera for travel photography.
 It’s lightweight, compact, user-friendly, and it takes exceptional images.
 While the Sony a7II camera may not be perfect for everyone, it has all of the features I look for in a travel camera and many features that I didn’t even know I needed!

-I’ve been a Canon girl for over 15 years and switching ALL of my travel photography equipment was not something I took lightly.
-But, after a few months of using my Sony a7II, I have since sold my Canon 5D Mark II and all of my beloved “L” lenses.
+Previously, I had been a Canon girl for over 15 years and switching ALL of my travel photography equipment was not something I took lightly.
+But, after a few months of using my Sony a7II, I immediately sold my Canon 5D Mark II and all of my beloved “L” lenses.
 Here are the reasons I would recommend the Sony a7II Alpha camera to anybody looking for the best camera for travel photography.

 - Full Frame 24.3 Megapixel Sensor

 - In-body Image Stabilization: This gives you up to a 4 stop advantage when shooting in low light.
 I’ve shot sharp images at 1/15 of a second with this camera.

 - 5 fps (Frames Per Second) Burst Rate – This was a huge step up for me after using the Canon 5D Mark II for many years.
 Creating HDR images is completely possible without a tripod.

 - Electronic Viewfinder: You can view the realtime effect of aperture and ISO adjustments and you will know exactly how your image is going to look before you even press the shutter button.
 I never realized how much time I wasted guessing what settings to use, then checking it in the LCD after I took the shot, and recomposing.
 Some photographers may think this is cheating and claim this takes all the fun out of photography (just like many said when the first digital cameras came out), but if it saves me time out in the field and during post processing, I’m all for it.